gocd/docs.go.cd/configuration/admin_add_material.md

 keywords: material, continuous delivery pipeline, GoCD configuration, blacklist, CD pipeline
 ---

-# Add a new material to an existing pipeline
+# Add a new material to an existing GoCD pipeline

 Now that you have a pipeline, lets add another material to it.